marcin86junior/MegaPictureUploadREST/README.md

 Overview
 --------

-* **Freedom to build what you want**  MegaPictureUploadREST is an open-source webiste for upload pictures.
-REST technology is used for permission and authorization.
+MegaPictureUploadREST is an open-source webiste for upload pictures.
+Django/REST technology is used for permission and authorization.
+We have few group for specyfic users/clients:

-* **Basic group** for newcomers for free 200x200 picture.
+* **Basic group** for newcomers for free 200x200 picture

 * **Premium group** for clients that require orginal pictures, 200x200 and 400x400

 * **Special Enterprise group** for clients that require expire links counted in time (30-30000)

 * **Special Custom group** for clients that require special size of thumbs e.g. 123x123

-* **Cross platform** MegaPictureUploadREST runs on Windows, macOS and Linux operating systems.

 Requirements:
 -------------